davidkimai/critic/README.md

 - **Proof of concept** for system prompt behavioral modification
 - **Baseline data** for future more comprehensive studies
 - **Method development** for testing AI response patterns
-- **Pattern documentation** of scaffold effects on specific prompt types
+- **Pattern documentation** of system prompt effects on specific prompt types

 #### Potential Applications (If Validated)
 - Input for AI safety research on interaction design